laihaotao/UNiMe/README.md

 ## Related Techniques

-1. The major system is build through using Twilio SMS APIs, we have applied a number and it will reply customers automatically.
+1. The major system is build through using **Twilio SMS APIs**, we have applied a number and it will reply customers automatically.
-2. The functions are build by using IBM APIs:
+2. The functions are build by using **IBM APIs**:
   2.1 If you send an image, the system will recognize what it is and give back the result through SMS.
   2.2 The translating function, can achieve two-way translation, English and French.
 You can type "F_" before the text which you want to translate.

 ## Examples

 1. Image Recognize
   By sending image to our number (514-700-5856), you will receive the result from our system.

   ![](./img/image1.png)
   ![](./img/image2.png)
   ![](./img/image3.png)

 2. Two-way Translation
   By texting English or French (adding "F_" before French means translate French to English), you will receive the translation result from our system.

   ![](./img/text1.png)